 Our team are focused on helping the young people in our care be healthy and happy.
-At Fir Tree Lodge we have a health champion who promotes healthy objectives and supports our young people to take care of their health.
+At Hunthorn, we have a health champion who promotes healthy objectives and supports our young people to take care of their health.
 This could include going shopping together for healthy food and then making recipes together, gaining access to local gyms or motivating the young person towards a health goal.

 Public Health England reports that 60% of Looked After Children have some form of emotional or mental illness.
-We work to provide stability for young people so that they can be supported to navigate these issues.
-We undertake direct work with the young person but also provide support and training for our team where a young person's needs are particularly complex, or where the child is not ready to engage with services.
-We also utilize provisions such as our local CAMHS team who are at hand to offer help and advice to team members as well as support young people with their mental health needs.
+We work to provide stability for young people, so that they can be supported to navigate these issues.
+We undertake direct work with the young person, but also provide support and training for our team where a young person's needs are particularly complex, or where the child is not ready to engage with services.
+We also utilize provisions such as our local CAMHS team who are at hand to offer help and advice to team members as well as supporting young people with their mental health needs.

-The team are trained in substance misuse and will make links with drug and alcohol services to remain informed on current drug use trends in the region.
+The team members team are trained in substance misuse and have made links with County Durham drug and alcohol services to remain informed on current drug use trends in the region.

-Young people, on admission, are always registered as a matter of urgency with a local GP, a dentist, and an optician of the child's choice if possible.
-We have designated team members who take a lead role in health and attend health representatives' meetings, and filter information throughout the team.
+Young people, on admission, are always registered as a matter of urgency with a local G.P., a dentist and an optician of the child's choice if possible.
+We have designated members of the team who take a lead role in health and attend health representatives' meetings, and filter information throughout the team.